Manual Installation Steps

 platerecognizer/alpr-stream

 Having problems?
-Make sure to read the docker run
+Make sure to read the command selector tips.

 docker pull platerecognizer/alpr-stream

 Having problems?
-Make sure to read the docker run
+Make sure to read the command selector tips.

 Need some help?
 See our Jetson FAQ for technical questions and advanced configuration options.